Skip to main content

 They are always directed towards delivering the greatest benefit for children.

-How do you ensure transparency and accountability with flexible funds?
+How do you ensure transparency and accountability with unrestricted funds?

 We have robust financial oversight and governance in place.
 Donors receive annual reports, impact updates, and real stories of children and families we work with that demonstrate how funds have been used effectively and ethically.

-Will my gift still have impact if it’s flexible?
+Will my gift still have impact if it’s unrestricted?

 Yes, often a greater one.
 Unrestricted gifts allow us to act swiftly and strategically, ensuring support reaches children in overlooked crises or strengthens essential systems and services that designated funding often cannot cover.

-Can you still show me the impact of my flexible donation?
+Can you still show me the impact of my unrestricted donation?

 Definitely.
 While unrestricted gifts aren’t tied to one specific project, we provide regular updates, stories, and thematic impact reports that show how your support has helped children be safe, grow up healthy and have the chance to learn.